kristinemlarson/gnssrefl/README_invsnr.md

 **Optional inputs:**

--pktnlim peak2noise ratio for QC
+- pktnlim peak2noise ratio for QC
--constel CONSTEL (G,E, or R, which repesent GPS, Galileo, and Glonass) -screenstats (True or False)
+- constel CONSTEL (G,E, or R, which repesent GPS, Galileo, and Glonass)
+- screenstats (True or False)
--tempres decimation value for your SNR file (seconds) -polydeg polynomial degree for direct signal removal (default is 2) -snrfit Do invsnr fit?
+- tempres decimation value for your SNR file (seconds)
+- polydeg polynomial degree for direct signal removal (default is 2)
+- snrfit Do invsnr fit?
 True is the default
--doplot Send a summary plot to the screen? default is True -doy_end day of year for multiday analysis
+- doplot Send a summary plot to the screen? default is True
--lspfigs make LSP plots, default False. slow.
+- doy_end day of year for multiday analysis
--snrfigs make SNR plots, default False. slow.
+- lspfigs and -snrfigs make LSP and SNR plots, default False.
--knot_space value used for smoothing, in hours
+- knot_space value used for smoothing, in hours

-###Running the code
+### Running the code

 Follow these steps:

 - make SNR files as you would normally for gnssrefl (use <code>rinex2snr</code>)

-- set up a simple set of instructions for your site
+- set up analysis instructions for your site.
+They are stored in $REFL_CODE/inputs

 ###Further reading